apache/hudi/website/docs/faq.md

 Hudi supports a few options for indexing as below

- - *HoodieBloomIndex (default)* : Uses a bloom filter and ranges information placed in the footer of parquet/base files (and soon log files as well)
+ - *HoodieBloomIndex * : Uses a bloom filter and ranges information placed in the footer of parquet/base files (and soon log files as well)
- - *HoodieGlobalBloomIndex* : The default indexing only enforces uniqueness of a key inside a single partition i.e the user is expected to know the partition under which a given record key is stored.
+ - *HoodieGlobalBloomIndex* : The non global indexing only enforces uniqueness of a key inside a single partition i.e the user is expected to know the partition under which a given record key is stored.
 This helps the indexing scale very well for even [very large datasets](https://eng.uber.com/uber-big-data-platform/).
 However, in some cases, it might be necessary instead to do the de-duping/enforce uniqueness across all partitions and the global bloom index does exactly that.
 If this is used, incoming records are compared to files across the entire dataset and ensure a recordKey is only present in one partition.
  - *HBaseIndex* : Apache HBase is a key value store, typically found in close proximity to HDFS.
 You can also store the index inside HBase, which could be handy if you are already operating HBase.
+ - *HoodieSimpleIndex (default)* : A simple index which reads interested fields(record key and partition path) from base files and joins with incoming records to find the tagged location.
+ - *HoodieGlobalSimpleIndex* : Global version of Simple Index, where in uniqueness is on record key across entire table.
+ - *HoodieBucketIndex* : Each partition has statically defined buckets to which records are tagged with.
+Since locations are tagged via hashing mechanism, this index look up will be very efficient.
+ - *HoodieSparkConsistentBucketIndex* : This is also similar to Bucket Index.
+Only difference is that, data skews can be tackled by dynamically changing the bucket number.

 You can implement your own index if you'd like, by subclassing the `HoodieIndex` class and configuring the index class name in configs.